jackgo73/psqlplus/README.md

 `PsqlPlus` does **not** change any server files, and is implemented as an extension of the psql.
 It's easy to install and use.

+SQL is collected at internet, most from [digoal's blog](https://github.com/digoal/blog).The first line of each src/*.sql indicates its source.

 The extension is compatible with:

  * PostgreSQL 10+;